dama-lab/multi-atlas-segmentation/README.md

     (2) The NiftySeg package (http://cmic.cs.ucl.ac.uk/staff/da_ma/Multi_Atlas/) provide bias field correction using automatic tissue segmentation (**seg_EM**).

     (3) The ANTs tools (http://stnava.github.io/ANTs/) provide a handy bias field correction function (**N4BiasFieldCorrection**) which used an upgrade version of the N3 algorithm as used in the FreeSurfer's nu_correct, and it can handle the nifti format out-of-the-box as it's using the ITK framework.
-You can check that out  as well.

     (4) The 3D-slicer (https://www.slicer.org/wiki/Documentation/4.3/Modules/N4ITKBiasFieldCorrection) also provide the N4ITK through command line interface (CLI) (**N4BiasFieldCorrection**).